 The opera is Handel’s Alcina (1735), a Medieval romance filled with enchantresses, knights, and lovers being transformed into beasts and rocks.
 Geneviève, one of Manitoba’s most imaginative directors, will bring these fantastical elements to life in this concert presentation.
 Alcina is glorious aria after aria featuring some of Handel’s finest melodies.
 Flashy, seductive, and heart-wrenching, these are arias practically written for world-class coloratura sopranos like Tracy Dahl and Andriana Chuchman, who join mezzo soprano Rihab Chaieb at this concert.
 A newcomer to the MCO, Rihab is one of Canada’s rising stars of opera: a regular with Canadian Opera Company and Metropolitan Opera, acclaimed for her dramatic charm and rich, powerhouse vocals.

 As for Tracy and Andriana — what more can be said about them that hasn’t already?
 They are, without question, among North America’s top singers, and have appeared in leading roles at nearly every major opera house.
 What’s more, they have incredible synergy — together, they carry off the agile runs, trills, and leaps of the coloratura repertoire like graceful acrobats, and have forged a profound connection to Winnipeg.

 What a concert to end the season.

-The concert begins at 7.30pm on Thursday, June 15th, and on Saturday, June 17th, in Westminster United Church, 745 Westminster at Maryland.
+The concert begins at 7.30pm on Thursday, June 15th, and on Saturday, June 17th, in Crescent Arts Centre / Crescent Fort Rouge United Church, 525 Wardlaw Avenue.
 There will be an intermission at this concert.
 Casual tickets will be available 10 August 2022 here and on MCO’s Ticketline at 204-783-7377.

 Manitoba Chamber Orchestra